adamt-eng/remote-shutdown-csharp/README.md

 # Remote Shutdown

 ## Overview
-Remote Shutdown is a C# application (installable as service), that sets up an HTTP server to listen for shutdown commands over the network.
+Remote Shutdown is a Windows Service made in C#, that sets up an HTTP server to listen for shutdown commands over the network.
 When a valid request is received with the correct shutdown token, the program initiates a system shutdown on the local machine.

 ## Features
 - Remote shutdown functionality over the network.